 What’s The Difference Between Freeview and Freeview Play?

 Freeview, first established in 2002, is the United Kingdom’s digital terrestrial television platform.
-It is operated by a joint venture of the BBC, Sky, ITV and Channel 4, and operated by Digital UK – a company owned by ITV, BBC, Channel 4 and Arqiva.
+It is operated by a joint venture of the BBC, Sky, ITV and Channel 4, and operated by Digital UK – a company owned by ITV, BBC, Channel 4 and Channel 5.